tim-dlang/dqt/README.md

 As an alternative to UIStruct the function generateUICode can be used to generate D code for the layout, which can be used in a mixin.
 It is used by UIStruct internally.

+## Binding generator

+The bindings have been generated with [cppconv](https://github.com/tim-dlang/cppconv) with manual changes.

 ## Alternatives